-Despite what it sounds like, WWOOFING is not the act of turning into a werewolf on a full moon, though it could involve running through cornfields in the middle of the night.
-According to WWOOF-USA, “Worldwide Opportunities on Organic Farms, (WWOOF®) is part of a worldwide effort to link visitors with organic farmers, promote an educational exchange, and build a global community conscious of ecological farming practices.”.
+Despite what it sounds like, WWOOFing is not the act of turning into a werewolf and barking at the full moon—although it could involve running through cornfields in the middle of the night.
+WWOOF stands for “Worldwide Opportunities on Organic Farms."
+The organization is a worldwide effort to link visitors with organic farmers, promote an educational experience, and build a global community conscious of ecological farming practices.

-Sounds exciting right?
-Spending your days learning about farming and doing some good old fashioned work with your hands.
-It’s a chance for people of all ages to learn about organic and ecologically sound growing methods and to give volunteers the chance to live in another country in exchange for their efforts.
 The movement started in England in 1971 by Sue Coppard.
-Sue, a secretary, wanted to promote the organic movement by providing opportunities to urbanites to experience a more rural side of life.
-There are now 61 countries with WWOOF organizations including places in Africa, Australia and the Middle East.
+Sue, a secretary, wanted to promote the organic movement by providing opportunities for urbanites to experience a more rural side of life.
+There are now over 60 countries with WWOOF organizations including places in Africa, Australia, and the Middle East.

-It’s no question that France is known for its rich wine scene.
 From working in Bordeaux to Aquitaine, France provides many opportunities for those who want to learn about viticulture.
+The country is respected worldwide for its commitment to producing consistently good wine, so there really is no better place to learn the craft.
 Not only will you be able to escape to other European cities when you have a break, but you will be able to enjoy the delicious cheeses and wines that are produced from these farms.
-For a list of places to work on vineyards in France, check out this great Matador article.

 Looking to go totally off the grid?
-Bushcrafting is learning to live and work with the elements of the bush.
-If you plan on bushcrafting, you’ll be camping and there will be little access to electricity or running water.
-It’s about sustainability and learning to live comfortably within a natural environment.
-New Zealand is a perfect place to do this and you’ll be learning about survival skills as well as tending to the land.
+Bushcrafting is practice of learning to live and work with the elements of the bush and the still-pretty-wild country of New Zealand is the best place to learn.
+If you plan on bushcrafting, prepare yourself for a lot of camping and be aware that there will be little access to electricity or running water.
+Bushcrafting is all about sustainability and learning to live comfortably within a natural environment.
+You’ll be learning about survival skills in addition to tending to the land.